p27mcgee/astro-data-pipeline/EXECUTIVE-SUMMARY.md

     GitHub workflows are pretty robust.
 Did a lot of clean-up of microservices, and refactored processing pipeline to allow running one or more experimental calibration flows alongside of production processing.

+  - [Oct 11] I've now got end-to-end tests reading FITS files and populating the astronomical object catalog, all running in containers deployed locally using docker compose with LocalStack emulating the S3 and lambda functionality of AWS.
+    GitHub pipelines are validating the Java microservices image-calibration and catalog-service, and are building OCI images for them and the Airflow orchestration code, and the images are being published to my Docker Hub repositories.
+All AWS resources have been created to verify the terraform code, and the EKS and CloudWatch stuff torn back down because $.

 - **Next Phase**:

   - [Sep 26] AWS infrastructure deployment
   - [Oct 3] Local testing of processor and catalog services with Docker Compose, and then Docker Desktop Kubernetes
+  - [Oct 11] I'm going to create a version of the local end-to-end tests with micro-services, Airflow, redis, etc. deployed to Docker Desktop k8s.
+LocalStack and PostGIS will be deployed separately using docker compose to simulate the external AWS resources used when the k8s deployment is to EKS.
+Cloud deployed functionality is close.

 ---